libscie/business-plan/README.md

 ## Product 0: 🍐-to-🍐 commons

 The peer-to-peer (aka 🍐-to-🍐) commons framework is a set of opinionated, minimum, and flexible specifications to create a commons infrastructure for all chronological, stepwise, creative projects.
+This forms the basis for our Hypergraph product and is intended for developers both inside and outside the organisation.

 The design for this commons infrastructure originated from redesigning scholarly communication (see also [here](https://doi.org/10.3390/publications6020021) and [here](https://doi.org/10.3390/publications7020040)), but can be generalized to any iterative, creative, collaborative process (e.g., journalism, music production, book writing) that values provenance.
 The main added value is that all steps are chronologically communicated and link and that the commons infrastructure lives on the peer-to-peer protocol Dat.

 The specifications aim to formalize both the minimum specifications for a communicable unit on the commons (i.e., a module), plus the storage and indexation on a device (for interoperability purposes).
 The range of specifications may be extended over time, but the values underlying it are that they provide a stable commons infrastructure upon which to build applications.
 Software Development Kits that are implemented in accordance with the specifications are provided for application development.

 ## Product 1: Hypergraph

+Hypergraph is our publication tool that empowers researchers to do great science.
+Hypergraph intends to reduce friction in the research process, while promoting modular *as-you-go* publication and ensuring open access and participation, clear provenance and decentralised control.

-Hypergraph (i.e., [a graph of graphs](https://en.wikipedia.org/wiki/Hypergraph)) will be the first application to utilize the 🍐-to-🍐 commons (Product 0).
+Hypergraph (i.e., a [a graph of graphs](https://en.wikipedia.org/wiki/Hypergraph)) will be the first application to utilize the 🍐-to-🍐 commons (Product 0).
 Hypergraph allows people to start interfacing with this commons in order to consume and produce modules.
-There will be various instances of the Hypergraph application (command line, desktop, mobile, web), to provide various users with tools.
+There will be various instances of the Hypergraph application (command line, desktop, mobile, web).

 These various instances of the Hypergraph application will run on a common development scheme, for example, where `v1.0.0` will provide the same core functionality.
 That means that if all instances are at the same major version, they have the same functionality.
 In practice, that’ll mean that the CLI is likely to be the highest version (e.g., v1.0.0), the desktop lagging behind (e.g., v0.9.0) and the mobile application lagging behind that (e.g., v0.4.0).
 This also makes sense, because the CLI incorporates only the functionality, but the desktop application needs to build a design around it.
 The mobile application is something that is on the wishlist but may take longer due to porting of the Dat protocol.
 Given the psychological value of having full versions for people’s perception of stability (and not sticking in beta for forever), we'll be using the semver versioning scheme and operate in the `v0.x.x` space until we implement our feature requirements and get everything stable enough.
 Subsequently we bump to `v1.0.0`, regardless of where we are (e.g., `v0.6.4` might be bumped to `v1.0.0`).

 ## Product 2: Hypergraph Vault

+Hypergraph Vault is our registration and archival service for Hypergraph that provides researchers with a cheap, central location to have their work stored safely and findable by others.

-Liberate Science will work on creating the first registry for the peer-to-peer commons, which we call Vault for product reasons.
-This includes building a database instance to store the contents of the Vault, a Docker container to deploy for server rehosting based on that database, and integrating a payment process into Hypergraph using [Stripe](https://stripe.com/en-de/payments) to add modules to the database.
+The work includes building a database instance to store the contents of the Vault, a Docker container to deploy for server rehosting based on that database, and integrating a payment process into Hypergraph using [Stripe](https://stripe.com/en-de/payments) to add modules to the database.
 Modules MAY be in the Vault if people choose so, but it is not a necessity; Hypergraph will implement this as a requirement for registration of content modules.
 The added value is persistent availability and findability (the Vault is immediately searchable in Hypergraph by default).
 In order to get a module in the centralized Vault, a small fee must be paid; 1EUR.

 Product 2 also allows the organization to gain experience in integrating payment infrastructures (e.g., Stripe API, bookkeeping, paying international VAT).
 This is a simple product and provides a stepping stone towards more complex and larger payments in Product 3; this also serves as a clear counterweight to the Article Processing Charges (APCs) of large publishing houses exceeding hundreds or thousands of dollars (see for example [here](https://peerj.com/preprints/27809/)).

 ## Product 3: Network analyses

+Our network analyses will provide a powerful and more specific alternative to traditional "impact" metrics for scientific publications.
+The results from these analyses will be better tailored to the enquirer's needs than traditional metrics, which we hope will allow researchers to direct more of their attention to doing great research.

 Most modules will be created as a follow-up to a previous module, creating a(n acyclic) network of consecutive modules.
 This structure opens up the biggest revenue possibility: Providing Hypergraph users prepared substantive questions to analyse the network on.
 These analyses can focus on how the network looks at that time point (i.e. evaluative) or how the network might change in the future based on how they proceed with the project (i.e., planning).